doanthuanthanh88/yaml-scene/GUIDE.md

   user:
     id_test: 1                                      # env USER_ID_TEST=
 stepDelay: 1s                                       # Each of steps will delay 1s before play the next
-steps:                                              # Includes all which you want to do
+steps:                                              # Includes all which you want to do (URL or file local)
-  - !fragment ./scene1.yas.yaml
+  - Fragment ./scene1.yas.yaml
-  - !fragment ./scene2.yas.yaml
+  - Fragment ./scene2.yas.yaml
   - extension_name1:
   - extensions_folders/custom1:
   - Script/Js: |